 to this:

 “For animals with capture history w3 = (1; 1), we observe the time delay t between detection by the first and second observers, in addition to the locations of the animals at these times.
 The time that it takes animals to move between the two locations at which they were observed provides information about the movement parameter” Page 10, line 15: Theta is introduced here but not fully defined.
-You could add: "see end of Section 4.2" after \theta in introduced?
+You could add: "see end of Section 4.2" after \theta is introduced?

-We have added the words “(see Section 4.1)” (having removed the old Section 4.1, as suggested below). - Section 4.1: Is a seperate section (Section 4.1) really needed for the homogeneous density?
+We have added the words “(see Section 4.1)” (having removed the old Section 4.1, as suggested below). - Section 4.1: Is a separate section (Section 4.1) really needed for the homogeneous density?
 Could this be just be mentioned as a special case after equation (11) is introduced?

 We have removed Section 4.1 as suggested.
-It is dealt with as a special case in the first part of what was Section 4.2 - Page 17, line 20: It wasn't clear to me why 100 knots is added here?
+It is now dealt with as a special case in the first part of what was Section 4.2 - Page 17, line 20: It wasn't clear to me why 100 knots is added here?
 How is this simulated and why was it set to 100?

-We have changed these words
+We have changed these words:

-“with an observer speed of 100 knots, which is around the typical speed of marine aerial surveys such as the harbour porpoise survey above”
+“with an observer speed of 100 knots, which is around the typical speed of marine aerial surveys”

-to these
+to these:

 “with an observer speed of 100 knots, which is around the typical speed of marine aerial surveys such as the harbour porpoise survey above”

-We have not given the details of how this was simulated, because it is fairly straightforward and Biometrics page length restrictions mean we don’t have the luxury of being able to describe all the details of the simulation.
+We have not given the details of how this was simulated, because it is fairly straightforward and Biometrics page length restrictions mean we have to be concise about some details.
 For information, the simulation was done by working in the time domain and converting from times between observers passing animals to distances between them, using an observer speed of 100 knots: (distance plane moved between locations) = (time between locations) * 100 knots.

 - Page 17, last line: L=1100 km seems like a very large distance to travel ... doubling and tripling this amount, even more so.
 Does this mean the plane or drone will continuously fly for 1100 km taking photos or information?
 Is this realistic?

 The simulations were constructed to mimic a plane survey like the harbour porpoise survey of Section 6.
-A distance of 1100km at 100 knots corresponds to a flying time of just under 6 hours, which is very feasible for the aircraft, and is similar to the actual time flown.
+A distance of 1100km at 100 knots corresponds to a flying time of just under 6 hours, which is feasible for the aircraft and is similar to the actual time flown.

-A battery-powered drone would fly much slower (perhaps 10 km per hour) and for much shorter (probably less than an hour).
+A battery-powered drone would fly much more slowly (perhaps 10 km per hour) and for much shorter durations (probably less than an hour).
 A petrol-powered drone would have similar capabilities to the plane used on the harbour porpoise survey. - Table 1: There is no CI coverage probability % for CCR?
 Were there these worse, better or similar cf with LCE?